llinares/blog/contents/articles/a-complete-guide-to-setting-up-retropie/index.md

 ---
 title: A complete guide to setting up RetroPie
-description: Step-by-step tutorial on how to setup your Raspberry Pi from scratch.
+description: Step-by-step tutorial on how to setup your Raspberry Pi, including the missing parts and recommendations.
 date: 2017-06-13
 template: article.jade
 image: hero.jpg